kineticstoolkit/kineticstoolkit_doc/src/python_for_range_exercise4.md

     Parameters
     ----------
     position : list[float]
-        A list of positions in meters.
+        A list of positions in metres.
     sampling_frequency : float
         The frequency at which the positions were measured in Hz.